openresty/openresty-systemtap-toolkit/README.markdown

 Otherwise SystemTap will get confused.

-For dynamically-linked PCRE, you are safe to use `-O2` or above but you still need to install the debug symbols for your PCRE (or the debuginfo RPM package for Yum-based systems).
+For dynamically-linked PCRE, you are still recommended to use `-O1` or below.
+And you still need to install the debug symbols for your PCRE (or the debuginfo RPM package for Yum-based systems).

 Community